Find tipsheets on a variety of market awareness subjects to help you stay alert and informed as a consumer, business or non-profit.

 Complaints and unfair practices

-Filing a Consumer Complaint with Service Alberta – This publication explains how to file a complaint with Consumer Services and when an investigation may be opened, as well as other options available to consumers.
+Filing a consumer complaint – This publication explains how to file a complaint with Consumer Services and when an investigation may be opened, as well as other options available to consumers.

 Consumer Bill of Rights tipsheet – Alberta’s Consumer Protection Act helps protect consumers from unfair practices and businesses from unfair competition.
 Alberta’s Consumer Bill of Rights was developed to help businesses and consumers understand their rights and responsibilities in Alberta’s marketplace.
 In French: Consumer Bill of Rights tipsheet French